OsioLabs/emphandbook/01who_we_are/02values.md

 **Do great work**

-We value craftsmanship and set high standards for our work.
-We encourage each other to strive for those standards, helping each person grow, and make sure that we deliver a quality product for our customers and the larger open source community we are a part of.
+We set high standards for ourselves, valuing skillful and impactful work.
+We encourage each other to strive for those standards and help each other to grow.
+We make sure that we deliver not only a quality product but also have a positive impact on the world.

 Some examples of this value in action are: